 There are a range of tracks going up the front of the mountain, in a range of difficulties, but the exciting ones get half way or all the way up and then head over the back.
 You can spend numerous days just wandering around them, and they have some pretty awesome end points.

 Ahh forgot to mention Walls of Jerusalem, this is really beautiful, like being in another world! and less populated than the Overland Track.
 It is a steep climb up the hill but once on the top its all worth while.
 Lots of little waterholes, pencil pines and all things beautiful and ancient.
 Also where they filmed the backdrop for BBC's ''Walking with Dinosaurs''.
-Truely spectacular! over 7 years ago
+Truely spectacular! almost 8 years ago

 Best kept bushwalking 'secret': Lake Rhona.
 The only problem is there aren't any toilet facilities there, and there is only so much room around the only campsites . . . so the chances of stumbling upon something unwanted are a little high.
 A beautiful lake with a quartz beach surrounded by a few impressive peaks.